 The Israeli New Shekel (or Sheqel) is the currency of the State of Israel, but it is also used in the Palestinian territories of the West Bank and the Gaza Strip.
 The New Shekel is divided into 100 agora.
 On the ILS coins and banknotes, the currency is spelled as “sheqel”, but “shekel” is commonly used.

 The ILS is one of the least restricted currencies in the world when it comes to importing and exporting the currency, with no restrictions in place.
-You may find that some tourist sites accept USD as payment, so it may be a good idea to carry a small amount on you, along with your ILS.
-You are still likely to receive your change in shekels though.
+You may find that some tourist sites accept USD as payment, but you are still likely to receive your change in shekels.

-If you want to get your ILS (or USD) sorted before your trip, you can order your travel money at any of our stores or order it online whenever you want and just pick up instore at your convenience.
-If you are bringing ILS into Australia, our Travel Money Experts can also help you out with exchanging those into AUD – just visit any of our 120+ stores in Australia for today’s sell rate.
+If you want to get your ILS (or USD) sorted before your trip, you can order your travel money at any of our stores or order it online and just pick it up instore at your convenience.
+If you are bringing ILS into Australia, our Travel Money Experts can also help you out with exchanging those into AUD – just visit any of our 130+ stores in Australia for today’s sell rate.

 ILS ₪ or NIS